Skip to content

 Short answers, pulled from the story.

-What caused the bombing of the Los Angeles Times headquarters in 1910?
+Who bombed the Los Angeles Times building in 1910?

-Patrick Soon-Shiong bought the paper through his Nant Capital fund for $500 million plus assumption of $90 million in pension liabilities.
-The sale closed the 16th of June 2018.
+Biotech investor Patrick Soon-Shiong has owned the Los Angeles Times since the 16th of June 2018, having purchased it through his Nant Capital fund for $500 million plus the assumption of $90 million in pension liabilities.
+On the 21st of July 2025, he announced plans to take the paper public within a year.